Build a Simple CRUD App with Flask and Python

 What this file does is:

-• Define a special auth Blueprint.
+Blueprint.
 Blueprints in Flask are ways to modularize code to make it reusable in large systems.
-Each Blueprint has a name, a URL prefix (in this case that isn’t relevant, however), and it’s own mini application object.
+Each Blueprint has a name, a URL prefix (in this case that isn’t relevant, however), and it’s own mini application object. - Define an

-• Define an okta_client object.
+object.
 This allows us to talk to the Okta API to retrieve user data.
-While this isn’t strictly necessary, it allows us to more easily work with our users.
+While this isn’t strictly necessary, it allows us to more easily work with our users. - Define a

 Congratulations, you’ve now fully integrated user registration, login, and user management into your application!
 Not bad, right?